Tran-Research-Group/tran-research-group.github.io/_research/its.md

 header:
     teaser: /assets/images/its.jpeg
 tags:
-  - graph neural networks
+  - intelligent transportation systems
-  - hierarchical RL
+  - reinforcement learning
 ---

 We work on artificial intelligence and machine learning methods to improve autonomy and traffic management in intelligent transportation systems (ITS).